ZoneMinder/zoneminder/README.txt

 13.27.
 Release 0.9.10
 Many bug-fixes and major feature enhancements.

-o     Configure  `round'  bug  -  Fixed  a  problem  with  the configure script that didn't  detect if the 'round' function was already declared before try to do it itself.
+o     Configure  'round'  bug  -  Fixed  a  problem  with  the configure script that didn't  detect if the 'round' function was already declared before try to do it itself.